buildbot/buildbot/master/docs/developer/database.rst

     If you are adding a new connector component, import its module and create an instance of it in this class's constructor.

+    .. py:method:: run_db_task(deferred_task: defer.Deferred) -> None

+        For use when the deferred resulting from a DB operation is not awaited.
+        If a function that will run DB operation is not awaited, a shutdown of the master could sever the connection to the database before the function completes.
+        To avoid this issue, register the deferred to the connector so it can properly await it's completion in such cases.

 .. py:module:: buildbot.db.base

 .. py:class:: DBConnectorComponent